Ali Khoynezhad

-Ali B. Khoynezhad (born 1970) is an Iranian-American cardiothoracic surgeon, surgeon, medical device inventor, and medical researcher specializing in aortic and heart rhythm surgeries.
+Ali B. Khoynezhad (born 1970) is an Iranian-American cardiothoracic surgeon, medical device inventor, and medical researcher specializing in aortic and heart rhythm surgeries.
 He is medical director of Cardiovascular Surgery at MemorialCare Heart & Vascular Institute at Long Beach Medical Center, Director of Aortic and Arrhythmia Surgery at MemorialCare Heart & Vascular Institute.
 Previously, he served as Director of Aortic Surgery at Cedars-Sinai Medical Center and Professor of Surgery at the David Geffen School of Medicine at UCLA.

 Early life and education

 Khoynezhad was born in Iran in 1970.
 He received his medical degree from the University of Cologne College of Medicine in Germany in 1996.
 He completed a general surgery internship at Wake Forest University Baptist Medical Center and a general surgery residency at North Shore University Hospital.
 He then completed a residency in cardiothoracic surgery at Montefiore Medical Center.

 Khoynezhad pursued fellowships in minimally invasive cardiac surgery at Lenox Hill Hospital and in vascular and endovascular surgery at Harbor–UCLA Medical Center.
-He received board certification from the American Board of Surgery in 2004 and from the American Board of Thoracic Surgery.
+He received board certification from the American Board of Surgery in 2004 and from the American Board of Thoracic Surgery in 2006.

 Career

 Khoynezhad started working at the University of Nebraska Medical Center and Creighton University Medical Center as an assistant professor in 2005.

 He subsequently joined Cedars-Sinai Medical Center in 2010 as Director of Aortic Surgery and rose from associate professor of Surgery to Full Professor.
 In 2016, he also became one of the youngest professors at the UCLA David Geffen School of Medicine.
 Khoynezhad had a NIH-funded translational research laboratory at Cedars-Sinai Medical Center.
 During his tenure at Cedars-Sinai, the Heart Institute rose through the ranks from 53rd to a top-three heart program in the United States.

-Khoynezhad is a recipient of the TSFRE Alley-Sheridan Scholarship, a graduate of the Executive Leadership Program in Health Policy and Management at The Heller School of Brandeis University, and the Society of University Surgeons’ Leadership Agility Program at the Kellogg School of Management at Northwestern University.
-He is also the recipient of an American College of Surgeons traveling fellowship to Germany.
-He was one of the youngest surgeons to be selected into the American Association for Thoracic Surgery, is a former President of the 21st Century Cardiothoracic Surgical Society, and is a founding member of the ERAS Cardiac Society.
-He participated in an ERAS Cardiac Surgery publication in JAMA Surgery in 2019, which became the most commonly downloaded manuscript for that journal.